SeniorMars/seniormars.com/content/posts/everyday_birthday/index.md

 ```
 {% end %}

-With that all being said, we are at the end of our journey.
-I really hope everything was clear, I tried my best.
-If you see any mistakes: just know it's not me who made a mistake, it's you who needs a check up /s (email me at seniormars@rice.edu or write a comment below).
+That said, we are at the end of our journey.
+In the end, we found a formula that works, but the power of today's computation is holding me back 😔.
+While that may disappoint you, the reader, I know how to fix it: give me a polynomial time equation, and I'll be back with an exact answer 😎.
+Anyways, I hope everything was clear; I tried my best.
+If you see any mistakes, know it's not me who made a mistake; it's you who needs a check-up/s (email me at seniormars@rice.edu or write a comment below).
 Have a great year!

 # Conclusion

 Throughout this article, I came to realize that I hate stats.
 Thank you fizz, I'll probably deregister from MATH 412: Probability Theory now.
 On a serious note, writing for a public audience -- especially for math -- is incredibly hard.
-If you read up to this point, then I hope you enjoyed it.
+If you read up to this point, I hope you enjoyed it.

 ---